6 Best Spinning Rods For Trout Fishing (Based on real world use)

 - Most anglers are probably better off with a composite or graphite rod.

 It was not a long time ago that most rods were fiberglass.
-Only the most premium models were graphite.
+Only the more premium models were graphite.
 Now graphite or at least composites dominate the market in all price segments.
 Yet, there remains a real demand for a basic fiberglass pole.

 The Eagle Claw Featherlight is a throwback to an older style of rod.
 A style that many still prefer especially when swinging spoons and spinners.
 There is just something a little bit special about the inherited softness of a full glass rod.